 “Yes.
 Yes, he did.”
 I solemnly replied.

 It’s always a bit of a thrill when my son enjoys classic films from my childhood.
-Last year, we watched Bedknobs & Broomsticks and he absolutely loved watching the Nazis being repelled by a ghostly army of medieval armour and military uniforms, all magicked into life by Miss Price’s Substitutiary Locomotion spell.
+Last year, we watched Bedknobs & Broomsticks.
+He absolutely loved watching the Nazis being repelled by a ghostly army of medieval armour and military uniforms, all magicked into life by Miss Price’s Substitutiary Locomotion spell.
 (And it’s never too soon for your children to enjoy watching Nazis getting their asses kicked.)
 The same scene used to capture my imagination, too.
-So when my son started excitedly shouting “Go on, knights!
-You can do it!”, I had a golf ball-sized lump in my throat that choked me harder than Angela Lansbury’s rendition of ‘The Age of Not Believing’.
+So when my son started excitedly shouting, “Go on, knights!
+You can do it!”
+I had a golf ball-sized lump in my throat that choked me harder than Angela Lansbury’s rendition of ‘The Age of Not Believing’.

 So far, my son has a memory of walking out of a screening of Paddington 2 because he didn’t like Hugh Grant’s villainous character – but it’s a start!

-The only film I’ll be nervous to watch with him is the one I keep close to my heart, and usually only watch alone: It’s A Wonderful Life.
+The only film I’ll be nervous to watch with him is the one I keep close to my heart and usually only watch alone: It’s A Wonderful Life.
 What if I share it with him and he doesn’t like it?
-Or the bell rings on George Bailey’s Christmas tree and when I turn to look at him – sporting a blotchy, tear-sodden face – I realise that he’s quietly left the room without me noticing.
+Or the bell rings on George Bailey’s Christmas tree, and when I turn to look at him – with a blotchy, tear-sodden face – I realise that he’s quietly left the room without me noticing.
 I don’t know if I could take that kind of rejection.